China’s Development Strategy

 China’s manufacturing output is higher than the next four countries combined.
 If the United States does not radically change its domestic policies, China's dominance of the interconnected group of high-tech products will make China even more the dominant technology and manufacturing country in the world.
 China will dominate the global economy by exporting its high-growth products at falling prices and developing joint production in many countries.
 Because some of these products are effectively banned in the United States or subject to high tariffs, and President Trump favors fossil fuels and thinks global warming and climate change are a "con job," "scam," and "hoax," America could become a high-cost, high-price economy.

 This includes renewable energy.
 China is the world's largest and lowest-cost producer of most renewable energy technology, especially solar panels and batteries.
-Chinese companies are selling cheap, stand-alone solar panels in less-developed countries.
+China is making huge investments in solar energy and wind turbines.
+This will supply the large amounts of new electricity needed for data centers and substitutes for imported oil and domestic production of coal.
+Chinese companies have adapted their solar panel technology to sell cheap, stand-alone solar panels in less-developed countries.

 China is making a huge investment in next-generation nuclear power plants.
 China is also developing the technology for large-scale production of hydrogen-based energy.